How to apply

 The visa process

-- Apply for the programme of your choice at the International Study Centre, and receive an offer.
+- First, apply for the programme of your choice at the International Study Centre, and receive an offer.

 - You will then pay a deposit and CAS payment.

-- You will be issued a CAS.
+- Your CAS will be issued.
 This means you can apply for your visa.

 - You may be invited to a credibility interview.